-I hold a Joint PhD in Aesthetics and Urban Planning (Paris 8 / Rome La Sapienza) and have a background in development economics and international cooperation.
+I hold a Joint PhD in Art and Technology (Paris 8) and Urban Planning (Rome La Sapienza) and have a background in development economics and international cooperation.

-The interests I cultivated both inside and outside academia are at the intersection of urban theory, economics and philosophy.
+My interests are at the intersection of critical urban theory and economic geography.
 This led to a doctoral dissertation on the electronic music industry, which analysed the links between night-time economies, urban space, and techno cultures in London and Detroit.

 My research interests fall within two themes: